ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 The Azure Cobalt 100 VM instances include:

 * General purpose -`Dpsv6 and Dplsv6`.
-* Memory optimized - `Epsv6`virtual machines.
+* Memory-optimized - `Epsv6` virtual machines.

-To learn more about Azure Cobalt 100, refer to this [blog](https://techcommunity.microsoft.com/t5/azure-compute-blog/announcing-the-preview-of-new-azure-vms-based-on-the-azure/ba-p/4146353).
+To learn more about Azure Cobalt 100, refer to this blog[blog](https://techcommunity.microsoft.com/t5/azure-compute-blog/announcing-the-preview-of-new-azure-vms-based-on-the-azure/ba-p/4146353).

 Creating a virtual machine based on Azure Cobalt 100 is no different than creating any other VM in Azure.
-To create this VM, launch the [Azure portal](https://portal.azure.com/) and navigate to Virtual Machines.
-Select `Create Azure Virtual Machine` in the portal and fill in the details such as `Name`, and `Region`.
+To create an Azure virtual machine, launch the [Azure portal](https://portal.azure.com/) and navigate to Virtual Machines.
+Select `Create Azure Virtual Machine`, and fill in the details such as `Name`, and `Region`.
 In the `Size` field, click on `See all sizes` and select the `D-Series v6` family of VMs.
 Select `D2psv6` from the list and create the VM.

 ![azure-cobalt-vm #center](_images/azure-cobalt-vm.png)

 To learn more about Arm-based VMs in Azure, refer to this [learning path](/learning-paths/servers-and-cloud-computing/csp/azure)

-## Configure GitHub Repository
+## How do I configure the GitHub repository?

-The source code for the application and configuration files required to follow this learning path are hosted in this [github repository](https://github.com/pbk8s/msbuild-azure).
-This repository also contains the Dockerfile and Kubernetes deployment manifests required to deploy this .NET 8 based application.
+The source code for the application and configuration files that you require to follow this learning path are hosted in this [github repository](https://github.com/pbk8s/msbuild-azure).
+This repository also contains the Dockerfile and Kubernetes deployment manifests that you require to deploy this .NET 8 based application.

-Start by forking this repository.
+Start by forking the repository.

-Once the GitHub repository is forked successfully, navigate to the `Settings` tab and click `Actions` in the left navigation pane.
-In `Runners`, select `New self-hosted runner` which opens up a new page to configure the runner.
-For `Runner image` select `Linux` and `Architecture` as `ARM64`.
-Execute the commands shown on this page on the `D2psv6` VM you created in previous step.
+Once the GitHub repository is forked, navigate to the `Settings` tab, and click `Actions` in the left navigation pane.
+In `Runners`, select `New self-hosted runner`, which opens up a new page to configure the runner.
+For `Runner image`, select `Linux` and for `Architecture`, select `ARM64`.
+Execute the commands shown on this page on the `D2psv6` VM you created in the previous step.

 Once the runner is configured successfully, you will see a self-hosted runner appear on the same page in GitHub.

-To learn more about creating an Arm-based self-hosted runner refer to this [learning path](/learning-paths/laptops-and-desktops/self_hosted_cicd_github/)
+To learn more about creating an Arm-based self-hosted runner, refer to this [learning path](/learning-paths/laptops-and-desktops/self_hosted_cicd_github/).

-## Create an AKS cluster with Arm-based Azure Cobalt 100 nodes using Terraform
+## How do I create an AKS cluster with Arm-based Azure Cobalt 100 nodes using Terraform?

 You can create an Arm-based AKS cluster by following the steps in this [learning path](/learning-paths/servers-and-cloud-computing/aks/cluster-deployment/).
 Make sure to update the `main.tf` file with the correct VM as shown: